homurachan/GisSPA/README.md

 #### Install

 0.  install git lfs to get the test_Data
-1. In ubuntu, sudo apt install libhdf5-dev.
-In Centos, sudo yum install hdf5-devel.x86_64 gcc-c++ .
+1. In ubuntu, `sudo apt install libhdf5-dev`.
+In Centos, `sudo yum install hdf5-devel.x86_64 gcc-c++` .
 CUDA is a must for compiling this.
-2. In ubuntu, cd /usr/lib/x86_64-linux-gnu && sudo ln -s libhdf5_serial.so.xx.xx.xx libhdf5.so && sudo ln -s libhdf5_serial_hl.so.xx.xx.xx libhdf5_hl.so
+2. In ubuntu, `cd /usr/lib/x86_64-linux-gnu && sudo ln -s libhdf5_serial.so.xx.xx.xx libhdf5.so && sudo ln -s libhdf5_serial_hl.so.xx.xx.xx libhdf5_hl.so`

 replace xx.xx.xx to the actual extension name.